gradio-app/gradio/guides/07_streaming/05_real-time-speech-recognition.md

 2. Set `live=True` in the `Interface`
 3. Add a `state` to the interface to store the recorded audio of a user

+Tip: You can also set `time_limit` and `stream_every` parameters in the interface.
+The `time_limit` caps the amount of time each user's stream can take.
+The default is 30 seconds so users won't be able to stream audio for more than 30 seconds.
+The `stream_every` parameter controls how frequently data is sent to your function.
+By default it is 0.5 seconds.

 Take a look below.

 $code_stream_asr